nazarhktwitch/CMD-Plus/README.md

 # CMD-Plus
 CMD PLUS is designed to streamline your command line operations with intuitive commands and helpful features, making it an indispensable tool for both beginners and advanced users.

 Type any of the available commands followed by the required parameters, if any, and press Enter.

-Exampe command usage:
+Example command usage:

 1) Get Help: Type help to see the list of available commands and their descriptions.
-2) Listing Files: list
+2) Listing Files: list (List of files in CURRENT DIRECTORY, to change directory use cd command)
-3) Creating a Directory: mkdir new_folder
+3) Creating a Directory: mkdir your\path\here\NAME OF DIRECTORY HERE
-4) Changing Directory: cd new_folder
+4) Changing Directory: cd your\path\here
-5) Copying a File: cp source.txt destination.txt
+5) Copying a File: cp your\path\from your\path\to
-6)Deleting a File: rm old_file.txt
+6) Deleting a File: rm your\path\here
 7) Showing Current Directory: pwd
 8) Exiting CMD PLUS: exit